 The decrease in work-in-progress was due to transfer of i) three AHTS to Property, Plant and Equipment as the Group managed to secure charter contracts for these vessels; ii) two PSV to finished goods upon completion and iii) write-off of two vessels (one AHTS and one Multi-purpose Maintenance Workboat) which were built under former Built-to-Stocks program.

 Trade and other receivables comprised the following:

-The decrease in trade receivables was mainly due to receipt of milestone billings from shipbuilding projects; increased focus on trade debt collection; and netting agreements entered during the period under review.
-Of the total trade receivables, $18.5 million was received subsequent to the period under review.
+The decrease in trade receivables was mainly due to receipt of milestone billings from shipbuilding projects; increased focus on trade debt collection; netting agreements entered and certain specific allowance for doubtful debts made during the year.
+Of the total trade receivables, $14.6 million was received subsequent to the year under review.

-Current liabilities decreased by $137.9 million (23.1%) from $596.9 million as at 30 June 2016 to $459.0 million as at 31 March 2017.
-The decrease was mainly due to lower trade payables, trust receipts and interest-bearing loans and borrowings, partially offset by increase in other payables.
+Current liabilities decreased by $222.5 million (37.3%) from $596.9 million as at 30 June 2016 to $374.4 million as at 30 June 2017.
+The decrease was mainly due to lower trade payables, progress billings in excess of work in progress, trust receipts and interest-bearing loans and borrowings, partially offset by increase in amounts due to related parties.